Do you know what the differences between cerebral palsy and multiple sclerosis are?

 Cerebral Palsy and Multiple Sclerosis Management

-Multiple sclerosis is a progressive disorder, meaning that damage to the brain can worsen over time.
+Multiple sclerosis is a progressive disorder, meaning that damage to the brain will likely worsen over time.

 Doctors will often prescribe immunosuppressants to reduce immune cell activity and modify the progression of MS.

 In contrast, cerebral palsy is nonprogressive, and brain damage will not worsen over time.

 Because each case of cerebral palsy and multiple sclerosis is unique, an individualized care plan must be developed to meet each patient’s specific needs.

 Both cerebral palsy and multiple sclerosis patients can effectively manage their symptoms through interventions like: